TheHeadpatCat/WoLightning/README.md

  Failing a Mechanic
  Any Partymember dies
  Party Wipes
+ Forgetting a Partner Buff (Kardia or Dance Partner)
  Taking any kind of Damage
+ Forgetting to Level Synch for a Fate

  - Misc Triggers:
  Sitting on Furniture
+ Using a Mount or Riding Pillion
  Fail a Craft
+ Fail a HQ Craft
+ Fail to meld Materia
  Fail to catch a Fish
+ Use Teleportation
+ Forgetting to eat Food before Combat or Crafting

 - Presets for quick swapping of Settings